How we protect your product data, brand guidelines and content strategy

 The brands we serve have reputations built over decades.
 They cannot afford to work with vendors who treat security as an afterthought-or worse, as a problem to be addressed once something goes wrong.

 So we invested early.
-We went through the audit process, had our systems independently examined, and earned SOC 2 Type II certification.
+We went through the audit process, had our systems independently examined, and achieved SOC 2 Type II compliance.

 What this means in practice